How to Add Custom Fields to Products in WooCommerce

-Please also keep in mind that WooCommerce allows to hide or display specific product fields depending on a product type.
-So for example we can show our additional product fields only for “Downloadable” or “Variable” products.
+Another interesting feature I am about to show you in this guide is how to show or hide specific product custom fields depending on a product type.
+For example, we can show our custom product fields for “Downloadable” or “Variable” products only.

 Just like that: